Read time 6 minutes

 Right from our school days, we are taught the importance – and the never-ending nature – of performing, which will continue till we are finally laid to rest in peace.
 For most of us today, the gap between our individual capacity to perform and the expectations therefrom has enlarged, which is a key reason why we suffer from various mental ailments.
 I was diagnosed with Isaacs’ Syndrome at a time (in 2016) when my father was battling Parkinson’s disease, and my diagnosis traumatized everyone in the family.

-In my experience, the non-clinical support was simple and stress-free, and consequently more useful.
-I was always curious to try alternative therapies and never cared whether it was sourced from some ancient medical literature or a test tube as long as it demonstrated some healing qualities.
+In my experience, non-clinical support was simple, stress-free, and consequently more useful.
+I was always curious to try alternative therapies and never cared whether they were sourced from ancient medical literature or a test tube as long as they demonstrated healing qualities.

 Acceptance